josra/josra.github.io/recipes/flow/_posts/2014-10-03-longlived+branches.md

 ### Watch out

-Please note, that even if you might be fond of using `rebase` rather than a plain `merge` or `pull` it would very wrong to do in this situation.
+Please note, that even if you might be fond of using `rebase` rather than a plain `merge` or `pull` it would be very wrong to do in this situation.

 First of all because `rebase` rewrites your history and you already made a delivery.
 But also simply because running the rebase would fail.